Dropped by Your Home/Condo Insurer? Information for Colorado Residents

 • Check your claim history or “CLUE” report, correct any errors, do your best to clean up your insurance “score.”

-• As a last resort, your mortgage company will buy a bare-bones and expensive “forced place” policy and add the cost to your mortgage.
+• If you cannot find insurance, your mortgage company will buy a bare-bones and expensive “forced place” policy and add the cost to your mortgage payment.
+This will only cover the amount of your mortgage at your expense.

 [1] Home hardening can include replacing combustible materials (wood shake roofs, siding, fences), installing ember resistant screens and keeping gutters and under decks clear.